nfdi4cat/voc4cat-playground/README.md

 The Excel/xlsx files submitted as pull request are automatically checked and (if all is good) converted to turtle.
 By using a vocabulary-specific configuration more thorough validation can be activated, e.g. if terms get removed in a PR or if correct IRIs are used.
-To validate IRIs the configuration supports ID-ranges (similar to [OBO idrange](https://oboacademy.github.io/obook/howto/idrange/) but we use toml-format).
+To validate IRIs the configuration supports ID-ranges (similar to [OBO idrange](https://oboacademy.github.io/obook/howto/idrange/) but we use the [toml](https://toml.io/)-format).
 The idea is that every author gets their own range of IDs to consume.
 This allows independent work and avoids using the same ID repeatedly.